NDF consultant shot dead inside bus in Nueva Vizcaya

 “This is another nail on the coffin of the peace negotiations.
 It is truly tragic that while we are going all out to resume the peace negotiations, the militarist hawks in the Duterte administration are the ones running the show,” said Bayan Muna Representative Carlos Zarate.

-Malayao, an activist since his college days, was in jail from May 2008 to October 2012 as the main suspect in the killing former Cagayan Governor Rodolfo Aguinaldo, but was later granted bail due to lack of evidence. – Rappler.com
+Malayao, an activist since his college days, was in jail from May 2008 to October 2012 as the main suspect in the killing former Cagayan Governor Rodolfo Aguinaldo.
+The court has dismissed the charges against him in the Aguinaldo killing. – Rappler.com